greencloudcomputing/docs/docs/guide/account.md

 ## Sign In

-To sign in, to your Green Cloud account please visit [Green Cloud - Sign In](https://www.app.greencloudcomputing.io/signin) :
+To sign in, to your GreenCloud account please visit [GreenCloud - Sign In](https://www.app.greencloudcomputing.io/signin) :

 You will need to enter the following information

--   Green Cloud account name ( email address )
+-   GreenCloud account name ( email address )
--   Green Cloud account password
+-   GreenCloud account password

 ![login](./img/signin.png)

-Upon the correct entry of credentials you will be re-directed to the Green Cloud App dashboard to curate your account.
+Upon the correct entry of credentials you will be re-directed to the GreenCloud App dashboard to curate your account.

 ![dashboard](./img/dashboard.png)

 ## Reset Password

 If you have forgotten your password, don't worry!
-See the steps below to reset your Green Cloud account password!
+See the steps below to reset your GreenCloud account password!

--   Navigate to the reset password link [Green Cloud - Password Reset](https://app.greencloudcomputing.io/forgotten)
+-   Navigate to the reset password link [GreenCloud - Password Reset](https://app.greencloudcomputing.io/forgotten)
--   Enter your email address associated with your Green Cloud account
+-   Enter your email address associated with your GreenCloud account
--   If the email address matches a know Green Cloud account you will receive an email with a password reset link in it.
+-   If the email address matches a know GreenCloud account you will receive an email with a password reset link in it.

 ![reset](./img/reset.png)